Jalle19/tvheadend-status-manager/README.md

 *This software is still highly experimental and comes entirely without support!*

 This project aims to provide a complete status and statistics manager for multiple tvheadend instances.
-It stores subscription status in a database in order to gather statistics about TV watching habits (such as the most popular channels, which users watch the most etc.).
-It also provides a realtime web interface which aggregates the streaming status from all configurd instances on a single web page.
+It stores subscription statuses in a database in order to gather statistics about TV watching habits (such as the most popular channels, which users watch the most etc.).
+It also provides a real-time web interface which aggregates the streaming status from all configured instances on a single web page.

 The project consists of two separate pieces of software:

-* a CLI application which polls each configured instance for status updates, then stores them in a database and broadcasts these updates to potential clients over a Websocket
+* a daemon which polls each configured instance for status updates, then stores them in a database.
+The daemon can be interacted with using a WebSocket
-* a web interface which connects to the Websocket and provides real-time status updates from all configured instances
+* a web interface which connects to the daemon and provides real-time status updates and statistics from all configured instances

 ## Setting up a development environment